stupid-cities/mobileweb/README.md

 DATABASE_URL='...'
 CLOUDINARY_URL='...' yarn start
 ```

+## Front End

 > Run `yarn dev` if you are doing any FE work to run postcss & babel on FE assets

+View the pattern library at `/pattern-lib`

+Add any new components to view into `pattern-library.pug`.
+Every component is a mixin which you then add to `components.pug` which is included in every view

 ## Database